1newstar/OracleScripts/Docs/sources/9iRestore.rst

 In Detail - 9i
 --------------

-The 9i database should have all its *application* tables and sequences dropped prior to the imports.
+The 9i database should have all its *application* tables, apart from the FCS.XML_FATCA_REPORTS and FCS."UKFATCASUBMISSIONFIRE98_TAB", and all sequences etc dropped prior to the imports.
+Indexes, triggers etc attached to the two exception tables should not be dropped.

 This should be done by checking the export parameter file for the original NOROWS export, the file in question is the *exp_rows_NOFCS.par* one.
 In that file you will find a list of user accounts *similar* to the following: